What happens if a storm hits and you’re without power for a week or longer? How long would your food supply last without electricity?

 Another type of cooler that uses this same principal to store food without electricity is a Swamp Cooler.

 However, Swamp Coolers require electricity.
-You can click here to learn how to build one.
+You can learn how to build your own evaporation cooler.

 No doubt one of the methods for keeping food cool that you may be more familiar with is Root Cellars.